Drakejha/Drakejha.github.io/README.md

 One important property of this dataset is that the classes are very unbalanced.
 When I counted the number of examples of each hand class in the training set, I found that most hands are class 0 or 1 (no pair or one pair), which together make up over 90% of the data.
 The very strong hands, like full houses, four of a kind, straight flushes, and royal flushes (classes 6 to 9), are extremely rare.
 This class imbalance matters because a model can get a pretty good overall accuracy just by focusing on the common classes, while still performing poorly on the rare but interesting strong hands.

 The pre-processing for this project was kept simple and stayed within the material from the course.
 I read the CSV files with pandas, set the column names, used only the numeric card columns S1–S5 and C1–C5 as features, and used “hand” as the target.
 I checked that the data types were integers and that there were no missing values.
-I did not use any scaling or advanced feature engineering, because the models we used (logistic regression, decision tree, and random forest) can work directly with these integer-coded inputs.
+I did not use any scaling or advanced feature engineering, because the models used (logistic regression, decision tree, and random forest) can work directly with these integer-coded inputs.

 Modeling: